kennu/grunt-dockertimes/README.md

 both the file contents and the mtime timestamps when determining which files have changed.

+You should place the dockertimes operation at the end of your Grunt build task, to ensure that all files are processed:

+    grunt.registerTask('build', ['all_build_operations...', '...', 'dockertimes']);

 ## Getting Started
 This plugin requires Grunt `~0.4.5`